IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 TBD: The authorization code grant type is used to obtain both access tokens and refresh tokens.
 Since this is a redirect-based flow, the client must be capable of interacting with the resource owner’s user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.

-The Authorization Client actor directs the user-agent to make a HTTP(s) GET request to the authorization endpoint with the following parameters using the "application/x-www-form-urlencoded" format [OAuth 2.1, Section 4.1.1.3]:
+The Authorization Client actor directs the user-agent to make a HTTP GET request to the authorization endpoint with the following parameters using the "application/x-www-form-urlencoded" format [OAuth 2.1, Section 4.1.1.3]:

 - *response_type* (REQUIRED): The value must be *code*.

 - *client_id* (REQUIRED): The identifier the Authorization Client is registered at the Authorization Server.

+- *state* (REQUIRED): An unguessable value used by the client to track the state between the authorization request and the callback to the redirect URI.
+While this parameter is optional in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 4.1.1.3] it is required in this profile for security reasons.

 - *code_challenge* (REQUIRED): TBD

 - *code_challenge_method* (OPTIONAL): TBD

-- *redirect_uri* (OPTIONAL) TBD
+- *redirect_uri* (OPTIONAL): The absolute URI of the Authorization Client callback endpoint to which the authorization server will send the user agent back once access is granted (or denied).
+This parameter is required if the Authorization Client is registered at the Authorization Server with multiple redirect URI, optional otherwise [OAuth 2.1, Section 3.1.2.3].

 - *scope* (OPTIONAL): TBD The scope of the access request.

-- *state* (OPTIONAL): TBD An opaque value used by the client to maintain state between the request and callback.
-The authorization server includes this value when redirecting the user-agent back to the client.

 A non-normative example of the authorization request is as follows: